xauthulei/my-testing/.github/ISSUE_TEMPLATE/Request_RTC.md

+---
+name: Request RTC template
+about: The WI template should be used to log RTC related requests.
+labels: kind/cleanup

+---

-Purpose: (for what project or product and justifications): [  For prototyping ICP for HPAC  ]
+Purpose: (for what project or product and justifications): [  ]

 Create a new stream based on a existing stream or snapshot:
 --------------------------------------------------------------------------